Glutamine— Essential to Your Recovery

 Unfortunately, the human body cannot always keep up with the demand for glutamine.
 Physical recovery from injury and trauma requires new tissue regeneration.
 This healing process uses up our glutamine stores to provide the nitrogen, amino acids, and energy necessary to rebuild.
 During periods of stress from injury, glutamine becomes essential.

 SIRS-Systemic Inflammatory Response Syndrome; GLN-glutamine; BCAA- branched chain amino acids; AA-amino acids

 Without consuming more glutamine, the normally available levels of glutamine will begin to run out, making the human body less effective at healing itself.
 Here are the ways glutamine supplementation has been shown to aid the healing process.

 As glutamine is used up during recovery, our bodies scavenge it from other areas of the body.
 Muscles offer a key resource for glutamine, which is why muscle loss often follows major surgery.
 By adding glutamine to their diet, patients are able to limit this muscle loss.

 Glutamine supplements have also been shown to decrease recovery time.
 By consuming glutamine, patients have been shown to recover faster and experience fewer negative outcomes of surgery.

 Finally, glutamine can provide a much needed boost to the immune system during recovery.
 One of the major risks of surgery is that it opens up the body to infection.
 By increasing the intake of glutamine, patients have been shown to improve their immune system and decrease the chances of infection.

 At MEND, our focus is on providing nutritional supplements that aid in the body’s natural healing and recovery process.
-We include it in our MEND products (Orthopedic, Joint Replacement, Cosmetic, and Regenerate) to allow for an easy supplement of glutamine when your body needs it most.
+We include glutamine in all our MEND products (Orthopedic, Joint Replacement, Cosmetic, and Regenerate) to allow for an easy supplement of the amino acid when your body needs it most.

 1 year ago